Australian police probe purported hacker's ransom demand

 Kirk said the personal data released on Tuesday appeared to include health care numbers, a form of identification not previously revealed publicly to have been hacked.

-Cybersecurity Minister Clare O’Neil on Tuesday urged Optus to give priority to informing customers of what information had been taken.
+Cybersecurity Minister Clare O’Neil urged Optus to give priority to informing customers of what information had been taken.

 Consumers have a right to know exactly what individual personal information has been compromised in Optus’ communications to them, she said.